-Yes — you can sell a house with unpermitted work in California.
+If you just found out about unpermitted work on your property — whether from a buyer’s inspection, a city letter, or your own research — you have options.
+You can sell a house with unpermitted work in California.
 Unpermitted work does not void your ability to sell, but it does affect your options and your buyer pool.
-Traditional buyers using bank financing will run into problems — lenders won’t fund a home with known unpermitted work or code violations.
+Traditional buyers using bank financing will run into problems — lenders may not fund a home with known unpermitted work or code violations.
+Some homeowners skip the permit process entirely to save time, but this creates real complications when it’s time to sell — especially with lenders and appraisals.
 Your options are to disclose and sell as-is, pursue retroactive permits, redo the work correctly, or sell directly to a cash buyer who specializes in distressed properties.
 Quick Home Offers® has been purchasing homes with unpermitted work throughout California since 2013.

 What Counts as Unpermitted Work In California?